elenafili/Parallel-Systems/PThreads/README.md

 `worker(void* args)`: This function utilizes `approx_percentage()` to compute the number of arrows -that landed in the critical area- for the corresponding thread and then adds the result in the global variable `arrows`, which is guarded by a mutex.

 `threaded_pi(size_t threads, LONG n)`: This functions is responsible for dividing the total number of arrows among the threads, creating and joining the threads, initializing and destroying the mutex used for sychronization and returning the approximation of `pi`.

 **Implmentation Details**: type `long long` is macro-defined as `LONG`.

 **Important**: The number of sampling points `<n>`, given from command line, must be divisible by the number of `<threads>`.

 ### Presentation of experiments and analysis

-Below, we present the results for various numbers of threads and `<n>` values.
-The horizontal axis is logarithmic to enhance visibility.
+Below, we provide the results for various numbers of threads and sampling points.
+The horizontal axis is presented logarithmically to improve visibility.

-Speciffically, we executed the program with every combination of the following parameters:
+Specifically, we executed the program with every combination of the following parameters:
 - `<threads>`: `[1, 2, 4, 8, 16, 32]`
 - `<n>`: `[1e7, 1e8, 1e9, 5e9, 1e10]`

-To perform this grid search and produce the corresponding plot, we created the script `plots.py`.
-To reproduce, run:
+To conduct this grid search and generate the corresponding plot, we developed the script `plots.py`.
+To reproduce, execute:
 ```bash
 $ cd monte_carlo
 $ make all